 To view the full text, select the Download PDF link on the left side of the page.

-Google indexes many open access theses and dissertations from institutions and authors that have published them as open access.
+Google Scholar indexes many open access theses and dissertations from institutions and authors that have published them as open access.
+However, filtering to just dissertations and theses is not an option at this time.